Working with Webhooks

 , send a POST request to the /webhook-callbacks/trigger

-endpoint with the required parameters.
+endpoint with the required parameters as shown below:

 "employment_id": "5e9e8861-9ead-4a2a-a402-c130bcfac5d6",